-a.
-Selection of Members
+1.Selection of Members in Government and Justice Studies:

-The Departmental Chairperson, with the following stipulations, should select members of search committees:
+The Department Chair, with the following stipulations, should select members of search committees:

-Number of Members and Composition

-The composition of each ad hoc search committee will, whenever feasible consist of six voting members; four of the members will be faculty whose primary discipline is the same as that of the position to be filled (Political Science, Criminal Justice, Public Administration), and one member each from the other two disciplines.
-Generally, the four members from the primary discipline will have teaching areas that are similar to those in which the applicant will teach.
-The Departmental Chairperson will appoint the Chair of the search committee.
-The Departmental Chairperson will serve as an ex officio member of all search committees.
+Number of Members and Composition: The composition of each ad hoc search committee will, whenever feasible, consist of at least five voting members; three of the members will be faculty whose primary discipline is the same as that of the position to be filled (Political Science, Criminal Justice, Public Administration), and one member each from the other two disciplines.
+Faculty in the primary discipline may select committee members with teaching areas that are similar to those in which the applicant will teach.
+The Department Chair will appoint the chair of the search committee.
+The Department Chair will serve as an ex officio member of all search committees.